 Step 6: Make it automatic

-You’ve got your numbers worked out, and if all goes well, your savings should start growing today.
+You’ve worked out your numbers, and if all goes well, your savings should start growing today.

 Unfortunately, though, impulses can sometimes get in the way of our best intentions, holding us back from reaching our goals.
 Keep this from happening to your savings by making them automatic.
 Ask us about setting up an automatic transfer from your checking account to your savings account so you never forget to feed your savings again.